mcombeau/ft_transcendance/notes.md

 - Project validation

+  - set score back to 10 for game
   - remove passwords for users
   - remove login page
   - force HTTPS and force redirect HTTP port 80 to HTTPS port 443